Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Results and discussion

-The lattice-matched Ge/SiGe heterostructure is grown by reduced-pressure chemical vapour deposition on a $100~\mathrm{mm}$ Ge(001)~wafer.
-As shown in Fig.~\ref{fig:one}(a) (left panel), the semiconductor stack design comprises an unstrained $250~\mathrm{nm}$ Ge buffer layer, a tensile-strained $55 ~\mathrm{nm}$ Si$_{0.2}$Ge$_{0.8}$ barrier, and a final sacrificial Si cap.
+The lattice-matched Ge/$\varepsilon$-SiGe heterostructure is grown by reduced-pressure chemical vapour deposition on a $100~\mathrm{mm}$ Ge(001)~wafer.
+As shown in Fig.~\ref{fig:one}(a) (left panel), the semiconductor stack design comprises an unstrained $250~\mathrm{nm}$ epitaxial Ge buffer layer, a tensile-strained $52 ~\mathrm{nm}$ Si$_{0.2}$Ge$_{0.8}$ barrier, and a final sacrificial Si cap.
 Details of the epitaxy conditions for Ge and SiGe layers on Ge wafers are reported in \cite{stehouwer2023germanium}.
 Hall-bar shaped heterostructure field effect transistors (H-FETs) are fabricated with a low-thermal budget process featuring platinum-germanosilicide ohmic contacts and an Al$_{2}$O$_{3}$/Ti/Pd gate stack as described in \cite{sammak_shallow_2019,lodari_low_2021}.
-Unlike defective metamorphic substrates \cite{matthews_defects_1974}, growth on a pristine substrate allows for a sufficiently thick strained barrier to separate the heterojunction from the disordered dielectric, while still remaining below the theoretical critical thickness for strain relaxation \cite{people_calculation_1985,bean_strained-layer_1985,alam_critical_2019}.
+Unlike defective metamorphic substrates, where strain relaxation is promoted by pre-existing dislocations\cite{matthews_defects_1974}, growth on a pristine substrate allows for a sufficiently thick strained barrier to separate the heterojunction from the disordered dielectric, while still remaining below the theoretical critical thickness for strain relaxation \cite{people_calculation_1985,bean_strained-layer_1985,alam_critical_2019}.